Dre Campbell Farm

 Plant seedlings deep.
 And if possible, lay the plant on its side and gently bend upright then cover the stem that is on the ground with soil.

 Also, set cages or stakes right away as adding them later could damage the roots.
 Water transplanted seedlings immediately as well.
-This will help the roots adjust to their new home.
+This will help the roots adjust to the new planting site.

 Care and Maintenance

-Tomato plants need adequate water all season long — about 1-2 inches of water per week.
+Tomato plants also need adequate water all season long, about 1 to 2 inches of water per week.
 However, the plants grown in containers will require more water.

 Additionally, try to water early in the morning so they can survive hot days.
 After five weeks in their new growing space, add some mulch to your plants to help them stay moist and minimize weeds.